eerotal/LibreSignage/README.rst

    CLI option to specify a maximum number of parallel jobs to speed up the building process.
 The usual recommended value for the max number of jobs is one per CPU core, meaning that for eg. a quad core CPU you should use -j4.
-See `Make rules`_ for more advanced options.
+See `11.
+Make rules`_ for more advanced options.
 8. Finally, to install LibreSignage, run ``sudo make install`` and answer the questions asked.